-The New Dream Stories Project wants to lift up stories not often told about the impacts of consumption on diverse communities.
+The Question Consumption Stories Project wants to lift up stories not often told about the impacts of consumption on diverse communities.
 We seek to elevate solutions and ideas, especially from young people, about how to create a livable future for all of us.

 We welcome content that uses various media, including photography, audio, and video in addition to short- and long-form narrative.

 Learn more about what your fellow New Dreamers think about the connections between consumerism, class, and race; our new focus on equity and consumption; and what you’d like to see from New Dream in the future.

 Read the results of our recent survey about our renewed focus on equity and consumption.

 New Dream is in a season of anticipation and investment, as the organization looks seriously at its commitment to employing an equity lens in its work, and to engaging youth more fully.

 Facilitator Selena Cozart explains how our current social and political climate presents us with a unique and irresistible opportunity to engage in discussions of equity and justice.